How to File a Bid Protest

 Packages will be scanned and may be opened and searched.
 After any inspection, packages will be stamped with a time and date to indicate when packages are considered officially received.

-Mail and commercial carriers: Regular Postal Service mail should not be used for time-sensitive packages.
+Mail and commercial carriers: The U.S. Postal Service, including any of its express services, should not be used for time-sensitive packages.
 After any inspection, packages will be stamped with a time and date to indicate when packages are considered officially received.